 So, the jury’s out on this one.
 There isn’t enough evidence to make a bold and general statement that tall dudes are packing more in their underwear than their shorter buddies.

 Want to know more about sexual myths and facts?
-Check out our research study here.
+Check out our research study of sexual myths.

 We looked at some of the most common penis size-related searches to bring you all the answers you need in one place.